-This is the start of my Panoramic Alpine adventure.
+Today was the start of my Panoramic Alpine adventure.
 My friend, with whom I was staying, got up earlier than normal and took the tram to the train station in Zürich with my suitcase while I biked there.
 I beat her.

-After I boarded I thought I saw no identifying marks on the train and wasn’t 100% sure if I was on the right one.
+After I boarded the train I thought I saw no identifying marks on the train and wasn’t 100% sure if I was on the right one.
 I thought I had remembered boarding on Platform 8 and we went with that.
 I wonder how many people board the wrong trains and don’t discover it until they are underway?

 I arrived St. Margrethen then found one guy working behind the counter.
 I explained that I needed to leave my luggage at the luggage counter.
-At first he didn’t understand but then took the bag in his back room.
-I wondered all day if it would be delivered to the hotel.
+At first, he didn’t understand but then took the bag to his backroom.
+I wondered all day if it would be delivered to my hotel.

 I found a willing participant to take my photo with an Austrian flag, then gave her the flag for her son.
 I then crossed back into Switzerland to begin my journey.
 Time spent in Austria: 15 minutes.

 There was but one problem.
 And I hoped that it would not be a huge problem.
 Actually it wasn’t huge other than causing me a lot of angst.
 A lot.

 I mapped out the ride on Ride With GPS but forgot to upload it to my Garmin.
 Stupid me.
 I planned to rely on Garmin today for directions.
 The hardcopy maps that Eurotrek provided me were in my checked luggage.
 At the train station.
 I would have to follow the Bike Route 4 signs.